jasondebolt/phoenix/Phoenix/README.md

 * Organization name
     * This would typically be the name of the company/organization associated with the repo.
 * Project name
     * The name of your project.
+(User all lowercase, no dashes).
 * Git repo name
     * The name of your git repository in GitHub.
 * Git root project branch